 Support Raising Tips

-Want to see a sample support letter that you can modify and use for yourself?
-Download it now as a PDF document.
+Want to see some sample support letters that you can modify and use for yourself?
+Download them now as Word documents.

 The first thing to do is to change your view of support raising.